Zardoz89/trillek-firmware/README.md

 ## Machine Code Monitor

 The monitor is a clone of Wozniak's code monitor of Apple I and ]\[ .
-With it is posible to examine RAM values on the fly and input values to the RAM, so could be used like a primitive debugger and as a crude and primitive way of doing low level programing typing machine code.
+With it is possible to examine RAM values on the fly and input values to the RAM, so could be used like a primitive debugger and as a crude and primitive way of doing low level programming typing machine code.
 Also, can *Run* code on RAM, doing a CALL to an address.
 More information about Woz's original machine code monitor [here](http://www.sbprojects.com/projects/apple1/wozmon.php)

 ## Build it